 Tylecodon hallii (Toelken) Toelken

 Tylecodon hallii is a dwarf succulent shrub with a thick main stem and branches that form a rounded crown.
 It grows up to 12 inches (30 cm) tall.
 The main stem is up to 3.2 inches (8 cm) in diameter.
-Branches are grey with darker spots when young, becoming darker with usually dark grey flaking bark at maturity.
-Leaves are crowded at branch tips, smooth or with few scattered glandular hairs, yellowish-green to brown.
-They are sometimes with a groove on the upper surface, curved inwards, up to 1.4 inches (3.5 cm) long and up to 0.2 inches (0.5 cm) in diameter.
+When young, branches are grey with darker spots, becoming darker with usually dark grey flaking bark at maturity.
+Leaves are yellowish-green to brown, smooth or with few scattered glandular hairs, and crowded at branch tips.
+They are curved inwards, up to 1.4 inches (3.5 cm) long, up to 0.2 inches (0.5 cm) in diameter, and sometimes with a groove on the upper surface.
 Flowers are tubular, up to 0.8 inches (2 cm) long, and up to 0.2 inches (0.5 cm) in diameter.
 They are yellowish-green, more or less tinged brown, glandular-hairy, and appear in spring.

 How to Grow and Care for Tylecodon hallii